nodejs/nodejs.dev/src/documentation/0028-npx/index.md

 npx node@8 -v #v8.11.3
 ```

-This helps to avoid tools like `nvm` or the other Node version management tools.
+This helps to avoid tools like `nvm` or the other Node.js version management tools.

 ## Run arbitrary code snippets directly from a URL